jonatanpetersson/jp-weld/README.md

 Components must be injected in each html as `<ComponentName />`

 ### Compiling
+Add `"weld": "node node_modules/jp-weld/weld.js"` to the scripts in your package.json.
 Running `npm run weld -- build` will build and compile your app and export a single `index.html`, `script.js` and `style.css` to a directory `/dist`

 ### WIP